HadrienG2/hists-mt/Notes.md

     * `RHistBinIter.hxx` is the machinery used to iterate over histogram bins.
     * `RHistBufferedFill.hxx` provides the eponymous wrapper around `RHist` that internally buffers `Fill()` calls in order to call `FillN()` in batches.
-      That is more efficient due to indirections in `RHist`...
+      That is more efficient as it avoids pImpl indirections in `RHist`...
     * `RHistConcurrentFill.hxx` provides the `RHistConcurrentFillManager`
       wrapper.
 This class provides mutex-protexted `FillN()` interfaces, and can spawn `RHistConcurrentFiller`s which are mostly `RHistBufferedFill` variants that commit their output as `FillN` transactions into the `RHistConcurrentFillManager`.
     * `RHistData.hxx` contains some statistical data that `RHist`/`RHistImpl`
       can be configured to record.
-And some dirty metaprogramming black magic.
+And some evil metaprogramming black magic.
     * `RHistImpl.hxx` is where most `RHist` methods eventually get dispatched.
-      This indirection can be used for various purposes, from type erasure for plotting to hiding the fact that histograms are templated by axis configuration, which is necessary for performance.
+      This indirection can be used for various purposes, from type erasure for plotting to hiding the fact that histogram implementations are templated by axis configuration, which is necessary for performance but uninteresting to the histogram user.
     * `RHistUtils.hxx` contains the "coordinate array" template, which is essentially an extension of `std::array` that tries to be more ergonomic.
     * `RHistView.hxx` contains, as the name suggests, a way to extract a view